socketsupply/socket/README.md

 #### What about keyboard accelerators?

-All menues raise events in the front-end.
+All menus raise events in the front-end.
 So should keyboard accelerators.
 Your accelerators, and menu items can all use `addEventListener` and then send a message to the backend if needed.